genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 ];
 ```

-With these 2 samples of code, you are ready to use the dropdown menu.
+With these two samples of code, you are ready to use the dropdown menu.

 ## Additional resources